 Before you choose a porch or multiple porches for your home, you need to consider the following:

 Your lot size.
 Is your property wide enough to accommodate a wraparound porch, or would a front or rear porch—or both—be more accommodating?
 What are your setback requirements from the street or the rear of your lot?

 The architectural style of your home.
 A porch can be designed to add curb appeal to almost any home design.
 Of course, certain porch types and design motifs are a natural fit with specific architectural styles.

 Dimensions and scale of your home’s main structure.
 The porch you build should enhance the overall home.
 To do this effectively, the porch should be appropriately sized to work with the scale of the main house.

 Materials.
 Select materials and design elements for your porch that add to the architectural styling of your home.
 Solid, tapered columns look great on a front porch of a Craftsman home, for example, while thinner, more detailed columns work well on a classic Victorian-style house.

-We take a closer look at some of America’s favorite porch types—and why they might work for you and your home.
+We take a closer look at some of America’s favorite porch types—and why these floor plan features might work for you and your home.

 1. The Wraparound Porch—An American Classic